creativemarket/csxs/README.md

 ### Automated S3 Deployment

-Automated deployment of releases can be done with the "publish" target.
+Automated deployment of releases are done with the "publish" target.
 The build tool will compile a release build, package it as a *.zxp installer, and place it on [S3](http://aws.amazon.com/s3/) (along with a history of changes).
 All that's needed is an S3 account.
 See the [documentation on the `"s3"` property](docs/configuration.md#s3) to see how to add S3 configuration.